solidjs/solid-start/docs/api/HttpStatusCode.md

 ---
 section: api
-title: useMatch
+title: HttpStatusCode
-order: 8
+order: 11
-subsection: Router
+subsection: Document
 ---

-# useMatch
+# HttpStatusCode

 ##### `useMatch` gives you a reactive object describing the URL the user is visiting